A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Results

-In Figure \ref{fig:residual_MgII_full_2803_CARC}, we present the source plane reconstruction of the counter arc showing the full \mgii\ doublet emission (left panel), \mgii\ 2803 primary (middle panel) and \mgii\ 2803 secondary (right panel) components, respectively.
-The \mgii\ 2803 primary and secondary components are kinematically separated by $\Delta v \approx 400\ {\rm km\ s^{-1}}$ and the secondary component is detected in almost all regions of the galaxy except in region U. In the source plane, we detect a significant residual \mgii\ emission ($> 3\sigma$) for both the primary and secondary \mgii\ 2803 {\AA} emission peaks.
-The two components have similar projected spatial extent but are asymmetric (Figure \ref{fig:residual_MgII_full_2803_CARC}).
-The \mgii\ 2803 {\AA} primary surface brightness profile is more extended along the declination direction by $\approx$ 8.1 kpc ($\approx$2.5 kpc after seeing+lensing shear correction).
-The observed \mgii\ 2803 {\AA} secondary residual profile shape is slightly elongated along the declination direction by $\approx$ 2.4 kpc.
-After correcting for the seeing+lensing shear, the \mgii\ 2803 {\AA} secondary residual emission becomes more extended along the right ascension direction by $\approx$ 2.5 kpc.
-The measured distances for the two components before and after correcting for seeing+lensing shear are summarized in Table \ref{tab:CARC_MgII_distances}.
-As they are kinematically distinct, they may exist in different physical regions along the line of sight.
+As these two components are kinematically distinct, they may exist in different physical regions along the line of sight.
 This can be interpreted as the bulk of the two \mgii\ emitting components being at different velocities.
-There may be some kinematic overlap between the two components as they appear partially blended in the 1D spectrum (Figure \ref{fig:stack_spec_mgII_emission}).
+There may be some kinematic overlap between the two components, as they appear partially blended in the 1D spectrum (Figure \ref{fig:stack_spec_mgII_emission}).
 Their kinematic offset combined with different morphology of the two emission lines suggest that they may have different origin (e.g. different star-bursts, or originating from different star-forming regions), although they appear approximately co-spatial in projection.
 Further analysis of the absorption lines will provide more insight regarding the line of sight geometry of the outflow.